PedestrianDynamics/jupedsim/_posts/2016-11-03-Requirements.md

 ## Install Boost (at least v1.57)

-You can compile boost as follows:
+You can compile boost using the following snippet:

 ```bash
 boost_version=1.61.0